aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 * Encrypt, decrypt, or irreversibly mask data with ease
 * Remove sensitive information in one or more fields within nested data
-* Seamless integration with [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html){target="_blank" rel="nofollow"} for industry and AWS security best practices
+* Seamless integration with [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html){target="_blank"} for industry and AWS security best practices

 ## Terminology